 Should I Seal or Condition the Leather?

 This depends on what condition the leather in your car is in.

 New leather does not need sealing, because it already has a “clear coat” protecting it.
 However, over time, this clear code wears away, exposing the leather more.

 Using a sealant helps to delay the process, but it will still happen gradually over time.
 If you look after you leather and apply a sealant regularly, then the clear coat can last a few years.

 However, once it’s worn away, you should also condition the leather.
 This will help keep it smooth and supply.
 There’s no point conditioning new leather seats because it won’t get through the clear coat.

-If your leather seats are more than 2 years old, apply a leather conditioner, followed by a sealant.
+If your leather seats are more than 3 years old, consider applying a leather conditioner, followed by a sealant.

 The sealant should always be applied last to make sure you’re getting all the benefits.